Claire Emslie: 2019 FIFA Women's World Cup

 Kerr selected Emslie to represent Scotland at the 2019 FIFA Women's World Cup in France, the first time the nation had ever qualified for the tournament.
 Emslie scored Scotland's first-ever World Cup goal on 9 June 2019 in a group stage defeat to England.
 Scotland's World Cup run ended on 19 June with a dramatic 3–3 draw against Argentina in the group stage.

 Emslie earned her 50th cap for Scotland during the 2023 Pinatar Cup in Spain during the final match of the tournament against Wales on 21 February 2023.

+After a year out of the international squad due to pregnancy, Emslie was recalled in May 2026.

 Personal life

 Emslie was born in Edinburgh to parents Neil and Anna before being raised in Penicuik.
 She counts former Hibernian teammate Caroline Weir and Bristol teammate Chloe Arthur, both of whom also play for Scotland, among her close friends.
 Emslie married Jonny Marsh in December 2023 and announced she was pregnant in July 2025.
+Her first child, Jamie, was born in December 2025.